Why inconsistent results are usually a hardware issue, not a software problem.

 1. Ventral Vagal (The Flow State)

-• The Feeling: You are calm, connected, and articulate.
-You can handle conflict without losing your temper.
+- The Feeling: You are calm, connected, and articulate.
+You handle “fire drills” without losing your temper.

-• The Biology: Your heart rate is regulated, and blood flow is optimized to the Prefrontal Cortex (logic center).
-This is where high performance happens.
+- The Biology: Your heart rate is regulated, and blood flow is optimized to the Prefrontal Cortex (your brain’s “CEO”).
+This is where high-resolution decision-making happens.

 2. Sympathetic (The Fight or Flight)

-• The Feeling: Anxiety, urgency, and irritation.
-You are typing furiously.
-You interrupt people.
-You feel like there is never enough time.
+- The Feeling: Anxiety, urgency, and irritation.
+You perceive a neutral Slack message as an attack.
+You interrupt people because you feel like there is “never enough time.”

-• The Biology: Adrenaline floods the system.
+- The Biology: Adrenaline and cortisol flood the system.
 Blood leaves the brain and goes to the limbs.
-You are ready to fight a tiger, not negotiate a contract.
+You are biologically primed to fight a predator, not negotiate a complex contract.

 3. Dorsal Vagal (The Shutdown)

-• The Biology: Your system has detected overwhelming threat and pulled the emergency brake to conserve energy.
+- The Biology: Your system has detected an overwhelming threat and pulled the “emergency brake” to conserve energy.
+This is often mistaken for “laziness,” but it is actually a metabolic crash.

 The Protocol: Regulate Before You Calculate